 Research Fellow, Brain, Mind & Markets Laboratory

-Other of his research interests involve human interactions at the level of financial markets and bargaining interactions.
+Other of his research interests involves human interactions in financial markets and bargaining scenarios.

 He was previously a PhD student in the Lab's Decision, Risk and Financial Sciences doctoral program.
 He also holds a Bachelor in Mathematics and a Bachelor in Economics, both from Universidad de los Andes, as well as a master in Neuroeconomics from Maastricht University.
 During his master’s degree he did a research internship in Colin Camerer’s lab at Caltech.
-Between degrees Pablo also worked at the central bank of Colombia as an analyst in the financial stability department.
+Between degrees Pablo worked at the central bank of Colombia as an analyst in the financial stability department.

 You can download the CV by clicking here.